Museum Studies MA

 Javier Plasencia, Program Manager

-Our students have very diverse backgrounds.
-Many have undergraduate degrees in anthropology, art history, biology, business, environmental science, history, English, journalism, psychology, sociology, photography, or design.
-Some have backgrounds in chemistry, law, and education.
+Our students have very diverse academic backgrounds with undergraduate degrees in areas as wide-ranging as anthropology, art history, biology, business, environmental science, history, English, journalism, psychology, sociology, photography, design, chemistry, law, and education.

 We graduated our first museum studies graduate cohort in December 2014.
 We are proud that 90 percent are currently employed in museums or related organizations.
-For more information on what our students and alumni are up to, please visit our blog.
+These alumni currently hold positions as curators, registrars, librarians, exhibition designers, museum educators, collections managers and more!
+For more information on the amazing work our students and alumni have accomplished, please visit our blog.